-Province or territory Data limitation Prince Edward Island From 2011 to 2016, Employment Status employed in profession and on leave was not available.
+Province or territory Data limitation Prince Edward Island From 2014 to 2016, Employment Status employed in profession and on leave was not available.
 Nova Scotia In 2018, the College of Occupational Therapists of Nova Scotia implemented a new database.
 As a result, there are fluctuations in the following values: employed in occupational therapy and not employed and seeking employment in occupational therapy.
 New Brunswick New Brunswick data for the values self-employed and unspecified employee for the data element Employment Category is unavailable for any data year.
 Quebec For Employment Status, Quebec submits only the data value employed in profession.
-Quebec does not report on Area of Practice, Employment Category and Postal Code of Employment for any data year.
-Manitoba In 2019, employment information was not available for 6% of the workforce.
-Comparisons between 2019 and other years should be made with caution.

-Province or territory Data limitation Saskatchewan In 2020, there was an increase in Employment Status employed in profession and on leave .
+Quebec does not report on Area of Practice , Employment Category and Postal Code of Employment for any data year.
+Saskatchewan In 2020, there was an increase in Employment Status employed in profession and on leave .
 This is due to some OTs keeping their practising licence while on a leave, likely due to the COVID-19 pandemic.
-Other changes in workforce statistics between 2019 and 2020 may also be due to the COVID-19 pandemic.
+Other changes in workforce statistics between 2019 and 2021 may also be due to the COVID-19 pandemic.
 Alberta From 2016 to 2019, Full-Time/Part-Time Status was not reported due to a high proportion of missing values.
 In 2020, Position was not reported due to a high proportion of missing values.
 In 2020, Place of Employment was not available due to data quality issues.
-In 2020, there was increase in the Employment Status values employed in profession and on leave and not stated.
-Therefore, comparisons between 2020 and earlier years should be made with caution.
-British Columbia Starting in 2020, there was a change in the way employment data was collected, resulting in an increase in Place of Employment community and a decrease in Place of Employment other .
-Therefore, comparisons between 2019 and 2020 should be made with caution.
-Yukon In 2017, workforce geography (urban and rural/remote) was not reported due to a high proportion of missing values.
-Nunavut In 2011, Area of Practice was not reported due to a high proportion of missing values.
-In 2017 and 2018, workforce geography (urban and rural/remote) was not reported due to a high proportion of missing values.
+Due to database enhancements in 2020, there was a significant increase in the number of OTs in Alberta reported to be on leave.
+Comparisons with data prior to 2020 should be made with caution.
+British Columbia Starting in 2020, there was a change in the way employment data was collected resulting in an increase in Place of Employment community and a decrease in Place of Employment other.
+Therefore, comparisons between 2019 and 202 should be made with caution.
+Yukon, Northwest Territories, Nunavut In 2017, workforce geography (urban and rural/remote) was not reported due to a high proportion of missing values.
+In 2023, Employment -related data was not reported due to data quality issues resulting from the adoption and implementation of the 2022 HHR MDS.
+See the section HHR data standards update, 2022 for more details.